 Noise by Part of Exchange Place

 Average noise levels for Exchange Place residents, grouped by direction from the center of Exchange Place.
-Southern Exchange Place carries the highest population-weighted average; Northern Exchange Place carries the lowest.
-Just 13% of residents in Northern Exchange Place live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Exchange Place.
+The highest population-weighted average is in southern Exchange Place; the lowest is in northern Exchange Place, where just 35% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Exchange Place